rcosta358/liquidjava-tutorial/README.md

 To follow along with this tutorial, make sure you have the following prerequisites installed:

-- Java 20+ - JDK for compiling and running Java programs
+- Java 20+, the JDK for compiling and running Java programs
-- Maven 3.6+ - For building and dependency management
+- Maven 3.6+, for building and dependency management
+- Visual Studio Code, for editing the code and using the LiquidJava extension
+- [Java Extension Pack by Red Hat](vscode:extension/redhat.java), which provides Java support in VS Code

 Then, build the project using Maven: